VMarcian0/wwe-codeinterview/readme.md

-# Server Developer Test Whatwapp
+# Server Developer Test
 ## Framework
 I have chosen a familiar framework that I curently use on work called Feathers.js(https://feathersjs.com/), it provides a quick and fast paced development with typescript for realtime applications
 ## Database
-As long im used to mongodb with mongoose aproach as resquested this test is being developed with a SQL Database, I have chosen Postgres due the extense documentation in how to implement a solution using Sequelize.
+As long i'am used to mongodb with mongoose, to aproach as resquested this test is being developed with a SQL Database, I have chosen Postgres due the extense documentation in how to implement a solution using Sequelize.
 ## Docker
 To run this application on a docker container you just need to run:
 ```